EvSivtsova/makersbnb/README.md

   <img src="https://img.shields.io/badge/RSpec-blue?style=for-the-badge&logo=Rspec&logoColor=white" alt="Rspec"/>
 </div><br>

-This is a Makers' Academy challenge from week 5.
+This is a team challenge from the Makers Academy week 5.
 We were asked to create a web app that connects property owners and potential renters, similar to AirBnb.

 ## Meet the team